mlamoure/Indigo-August-Home/README.md

 Configurations supported:
 * August Lock with August Doorbell
-* August Lock Pro with Doorbell
+* August Lock Pro (now supports DoorSense as well) with Doorbell
 * All of the above, with addition of August Keypad

 Configurations supported (and will likely work), but untested: